 You must carry a valid Scientific Collectors Permit (SCP) with you when you collect fish from the wild, and at least one person in the field crew must be listed as an Agent on the permit.

 We have several permits at CFL.
-PDFs of the permits are kept in ‘groups’ in the Scientific Collector Permit file folder.
+PDFs of the permits are kept in ‘admin’ in the Scientific Collector Permit file folder which all CFL PIs have access to.
 Review the permit for your project well in advance – including the conditions noted with the permit – to ensure your work is covered and that at least one person in your crew is named as an Agent on the permit.
 Be sure to review the disinfection protocol, too, and to notify the local fish biologist and conservation warden before beginning fish collection activities.
-If you are unable to access the permits, please contact Marilyn Larsen.
+If you are unable to access the permits, please contact Monet Hutchins.

 For current boat, gear and equipment decontamination and disinfection procedures, see: